-The SBT or its products shall be accompanied by the CMF.
-The importer is required to provide the CMF validated by exporting countries, or copy of the documentation validated by the country of last re-export if the catch or product is not imported from country of origin.
+The SBT or SBT products shall be accompanied by the CMF.
+The importer is required to provide the CMF validated by exporting countries or a copy of the documentation validated by the country of the last re-export if the catch or product is not imported from the country of origin.